GSA/digitalgov.gov/content/posts/2016-11-18-digging-deep-using-the-core-model.md

   * 1-3 participants from your team (e.g., designers, UX, content, developers, and so forth)
   * 6-14 stakeholders from relevant fields or departments in the organization

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/11/600-x-425-Core-Model-workshop-sheet.jpg" alt="Screen capture of the Core Model Workshop sheet." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/11/600-x-425-Core-Model-workshop-sheet.jpg" alt="Screen capture of the Core Model Workshop sheet." >}}

 ## The Process